 Like typical hunter-gatherers we enjoy finding golf balls on the golf course.
 If we're playing for fun on our home course and waiting on play, we will sometimes poke around in the high grass around the creeks or in the pine straw in the woods.

 We have found a lot of balls over the years that go into large plastic containers in the garage.
-Our boys routinely get sleeves of balls as tee gifts, which are never the brand they play with - they also go into the container.

 The question of course arises - just what to do with this large collection of golf balls and recently we came across a solution.
 We donated it to our local The First Tee Chapter.
 For more information read: Interview with The First Tee Atlanta.